 For those of you out there, living with a child with a diagnosis, please know your not alone.
 It’s so overwhelming when you first hear the Dr say some condition, you know nothing about.
-Let me tell you diagnosis’s are important, In that they are a starting point to research and learn ,but they are not the end point.
+Let me tell you diagnosis’s are important.
+Not in the label but that they are a starting point to research and learning.
+They are not the end point but a beginning.

-My feeling is label my child with whatever you will but it’s just words on a paper at the end of the day.
-We have to wake up, function and get through each day.
+Professionals can label my child whatever they want but it’s just words on a paper at the end of the day.
+We have to wake up, function and get through each day with that child.
 So don’t just tell me what he has and how bad it is.
 Tell me what to do and show me tools to help us survive.
 Medications can and do help.
 Trust me we have been and are going through our journey on those; but they are just as complicated and can be as problematic as helpful.

 For years people have asked me to start a blog to more easily share all the information I have learned through experiences over the years.
 This is not easy to do but with so many families suffering in silence.
 I feel it’s time to share my story and resources I have learned.
 Most important, that you, are not alone.
 You are never alone, especially when you feel the loneliest.
 I am still in my journey learning, finding, struggling, laughing, crying, holding on and having faith too circumstances that are every day changing.
 Life is Change.
 Life is Hope.
 Life is never giving up.
 The hardest thing with children like this; is what works one day might not work the next.
 Just know your not going crazy and there is help out there.